Insurance Bad Faith in Washington

 IFCA Violations

-The WAC regulations cited in the IFCA include an extensive list of specific practices that constitute unfair claims settlement practices in WAC 284-30-330.
+The WAC regulations cited in the IFCA include an extensive list of specific practices that constitute unfair claims settlement practices.
 They include:

 Prompt Investigation Standards